assaabloy-ppi/littlefs-nrf5sdk-hal/README.md

 This section discusses the features and limitations of this implementation.
 ### Memory
 The implementation supports both dynamic and static memory allocation.
 The default behavior is using dynamic memory.
 Defining `LFS_NO_MALLOC` in your project ensures that only static memory is used.
 For dynamic memory, the implementation uses the memory manger in the nRF5 SDK.
+The user must initialize the mem_manager before using littlefs if dynamic memory is being used.

 ### SoftDevice
 The implementation supports running with the SoftDevice.
 This is automatically handled in the implementation.
 The user should just define `SOFTDEVICE_PRESENT` in their project if there is a SoftDevice present.